1 Microsoft Way, Redmond, WA 98052-6399

-I am currently a Design Ergonomist and User Experience Researcher
+Researcher, and before that I was Design Ergonomist and User

 Microsoft.
-At Microsoft, one of the first projects I worked on was the Natural Ergonomic Keyboard 4000 and the Natural Wireless Laser Mouse
+At Microsoft, I got to work on cool projects like Natural Ergonomic Keyboard 4000, the Natural Wireless

 Prior to Microsoft, I was a graduate student in the Mechanical